archerbroler/morpheus/README.md

     3º - attacker -> modifies webpage response (contents)
     4º - attacker -> modified packet its forward back to target host

     morpheus ships with some pre-configurated filters but it will allow users to improve them when lunching the attack (morpheus scripting console).
-    In the end of the attack morpheus will revert the filter back to is default stage, this will allow users to improve filters at running time without the fear of messing with filter command syntax and spoil the filter...
+In the end of the attack morpheus will revert the filter back to is default stage, this will allow users to improve filters at running time without the fear of messing with filter command syntax and spoil the filter.

     "Perfect for scripting fans to safely test new concepts"...

 # What can we acomplish by using filters?
-    morpheus ships with a collection of etter filters writen be me to acomplish various tasks: replacing images in webpages, replace text in webpages, inject payloads using html <form> tag denial-of-service attacks (drop,kill packets from source), https/ssh downgrade attacks, redirect target browser traffic to another domain and gives you the ability to build compile your filter from scratch and lunch it through morpheus framework (option W).
+    morpheus ships with a collection of etter filters writen be me to acomplish various tasks: replacing images in webpages, replace text in webpages, inject payloads using html <form> tag, denial-of-service attacks (drop,kill packets from source), https/ssh downgrade attacks, redirect target browser traffic to another domain and gives you the ability to build compile your filter from scratch and lunch it through morpheus framework (option W).